HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf221.md

 ### TinyMCE - New menu options for inline editing

 === "Containers"
     New menu options are available in the TinyMCE rich text editor.
+(Doc in progress)

 === "On-Premises"
     New menu options are available in the TinyMCE rich text editor.
+(Doc in progress)

 ### Notice of deprecation of Textbox.io Rich Text Editor

 === "Containers"
-    The Textbox.io Rich Text Editor component in the HCL Digital Experience software is deprecated effective January 31, 2023 and will End of Support (EOS) on January 31, 2024.
+    The Textbox.io Rich Text Editor component in the HCL Digital Experience software is deprecated effective January 31, 2023 and End of Support (EOS) is on January 31, 2024.
 See the Help Center topic [Deprecated features](../deprecated_features.md) for more information.

 === "On-Premises"
-    The Textbox.io Rich Text Editor component in the HCL Digital Experience software is deprecated effective January 31, 2023 and will End of Support (EOS) on January 31, 2024.
+    The Textbox.io Rich Text Editor component in the HCL Digital Experience software is deprecated effective January 31, 2023 and End of Support (EOS) is on January 31, 2024.
 See the Help Center topic [Deprecated features](../deprecated_features.md) for more information.

 ## Digital Experience 8.5 and 9.0 Versions

 ### End of Support Announced for Digital Experience v8.5 and 9

 === "On-Premises"
-    On June 30, 2023, HCL Software announced end of support for HCL Digital Experience versions 8.5 and 9, effective June 30, 2025.
+    On June 30, 2023, HCL Software announced End of Support for HCL Digital Experience versions 8.5 and 9, effective June 30, 2025.
 Customers are encouraged to upgrade to HCL Digital Experience version 9.5, released in a continuous delivery model.
 Refer to the [Deprecated features](../deprecated_features.md) page for more information.

 ### DX upgrades starting CF221 automatically applies 9.5 to an 8.5/9.0 installation